 Please note: If you adjust voluntary benefit plan details on a past benefit, all amounts will appear as automatically approved.
 No evidence of insurability approval will be triggered on the past benefit.

 This is probably because you have two benefits that are set up to be linked together.
-Your Advisor may have set this up to create an intuitive experience and to ensure that plan rules are followed correctly.
-For example, your Advisor may have set up the HSA benefit to be linked to the HDHP benefit, because the plan rules state that an employee should be automatically enrolled in the HSA if they're enrolled in the HDHP.
+During implementation, this may have been set up to create an intuitive experience and to ensure that plan rules are followed correctly.
+For example, during implementation, we may have set up the HSA benefit to be linked to the HDHP benefit, because the plan rules state that an employee should be automatically enrolled in the HSA if they're enrolled in the HDHP.
 That's why on the "Review Updates" screen, you'll see both the HDHP and HSA listed as "changed," even if the change was made only to the HDHP (for example, to add a dependent to the plan).

 If you don't think this is because benefits are linked together, it may be because you made multiple changes within a 15 minute window.
 For example, if you made changes due to a correction and then, within 15 minutes, made more changes due to a life event, you'll see the changes that happened due to the correction on the "Review Updates" screen for the life event.
 You can ignore these, as the changes have already been made in the system.